NCS: Major Penalties Announced Following United Rentals 500 Event at Phoenix

 NASCAR unveiled major penalties on Wednesday following the NASCAR XFINITY and Cup Series events at Phoenix Raceway.
-The penalties involve multi-race suspensions of crew chiefs for an entire organization and crew members and even a point and monetary fine for a driver.
+The penalties included multi-race suspensions of crew chiefs for an entire organization and crew members and even a point and monetary fine for a driver.

 Hendrick Motorsports crew chiefs Cliff Daniels, Alan Gustafson, Rudy Fugle, and Blake Harris have all been fined $100,000 and suspended for four NASCAR Cup Series races for violating sections 6.1.A Time/Manner/Location; 14.1 C&D&Q Overall Assembled Vehicle Rules; 14.5.4.2.A Radiator Duct Note: Unapproved modification of a single source vendor-supplied part.